bcap/redis-tool/README.md

 # Contributing

 ## redis test data
-- `./run-test-redis-server.sh` to start a local redis server through docker.
-Redis data is persisted at `.redis-data`
+- `make redis` to start a local redis server (stack version) through docker.
+Redis data is persisted at `test-redis/data`
-- `./fill-test-redis-server.sh` will create 1M keys in the local redis in the format `test-key-0000000001 test-value-0000000001`
+- `make fill-redis` will create around million keys of varying types on the local redis server

 ## development
 - `go run .` to run locally